matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :Type:
   ``m.id.thirdparty``
 :Description:
-  The user is identified by a third-party identifer in canonicalised form.
+  The user is identified by a third-party identifier in canonicalised form.

 A client can identify a user using a 3pid associated with the user's account on the homeserver, where the 3pid was previously associated using the